project-image

 Happy New Year and 2023 Wrap Up!

-4 months ago – Wed, Jan 03, 2024 at 01:42:36 PM
+about 1 year ago – Wed, Jan 03, 2024 at 01:42:36 PM

 Hello everyone!
 I hope everyone had a happy holiday season and a happy new year.
 I wanted to get one last update out for 2023 to cover what I've been doing with Cloudscape and also what I'm going to be working on into the new year.
 However this update got pushed into January due to me having the flu for the past week which has had me sleeping or feeling miserable most of the time.
 I'm happy to say that I'm finally feeling better, so I'm back to fully working on the game again and wanted to post this update.